 Design of Public Spaces

 Fusion Homes has established a Multi-Year Accessibility Plan which is maintained on an ongoing basis.
 The purpose of the Accessibility Plan is to proactively identify, remove and prevent barriers to persons with disabilities in Fusion Homes’ policies, programs, practices, and services in Ontario.
-Copies of Fusion Homes’ Accessibility Plan and Policy will be provided to external parties upon request.
+Please find our Multi-Year Accessibility Plan linked here.